Sylar777/QA-java-diplom-1/README.md

-# Diploma Project: Java Automation Testing (part №1)
+# Diploma Project (part №1): Java Automation Testing

 ## Overview
 This project demonstrates the implementation of unit tests in a Java application using **JUnit 4**, **Mockito**, and **Jacoco**.
 The goal is to ensure comprehensive testing with a minimum of 70% code coverage for key business logic in the `Bun`, `Burger`, `Ingredient`, and `IngredientType` classes.